Danish Americans: Culture

 The Library of Congress has noted that Danish Americans, more so than other Scandinavian Americans, "spread nationwide and comparatively quickly disappeared into the melting pot... the Danes were the least cohesive group and the first to lose consciousness of their origins."
 Historians have pointed to the higher rate of English use among Danes, their willingness to marry non-Danes, and their eagerness to become naturalized citizens as factors that contributed to their rapid assimilation, as well as their interactions with the already more assimilated German American community.

 Much that is regarded as "Danish" national culture today was not widespread in the psyche of Danish emigrants during the nineteenth century immigration to the United States.
 It would take the European nationalism and class struggles of the late nineteenth century to effectively seed the ideas of a distinctive national cultural personality.
 While many Danish emigrants to the U.S. fared far better economically than emigrants from Eastern Europe, a deep cultural awareness of Danish literature, with popular fiction authors such as Hans Christian Andersen, did not exist among the agrarian bønder or common people of Denmark.
 Exceptions exist, of course; primary among these are a rich heritage of folklore, an affinity to art, and regional traditions involving food and feast days.

 As the Danes came to the U.S., they brought with them their traditional foods.
 Popular Danish cuisine includes kringle (almond paste pastry), Wienerbrød and fastelavnsboller or Danish pastry (commonly called a "Danish"), æbleskiver (puffed pan cakes), frikadeller (Danish veal and pork meatballs), flæskesteg (pork roast), and risengrød (rice pudding).
 Despite the importance of beer in modern Danish national culture, Danish immigrants were largely unsuccessful in penetrating the competitive American beer industry, which was saturated by immigrant German brew masters.
-Danish Christmas cookies called pepernoot also popular among Danish Americans.
+Danish Christmas cookies called pebernødder are also popular among Danish Americans.

 In 1872, Danish Americans in Omaha, Nebraska, founded Den Danske Pioneer, or Danish Pioneer, an English-Danish newspaper.
 Now published in Hoffman Estates, Illinois, it is the oldest Danish American newspaper in publication.

 Snow College, located in Ephraim, Utah in Sanpete County, Utah, holds an annual Scandinavian Festival to honor their heritage and Danish as well as immigrants from other Scandinavian countries.
 The festival is held during two days in May.
 "And it expresses the warmth you’ll feel as you visit with us.
 You see, many of us are descendants of the plucky Scandinavians who crossed ocean and plain to settle our gorgeous valley.
 That proud past is part of our everyday lives.
 And we delight in sharing it with visitors."
 It features costumes, dancing, storytelling, entertainment, historical tours, craft and food booths.